Analysing Coastal Regions

 Northern German Climate Office (german only): The Northern German Climate Office serves as your partner for climate questions in northern Germany.

-The Northern German Climate Office
+The Northern German Coast and Climate Office

 Climate change also influences the northern German coasts.